 The proposed paper intends to share field experiences of the four Obninsk project members engaged in the authorization experiment: brief email exchanges or short meetings to receive an authorized transcript, almost untouched, and days-long negotiations over every single detail, lectures about naturally occurred speech and methods of contemporary qualitative analysis, and informants’ attempts to make their own use of our research, reading aloud sessions for the visually impaired informant flowing into discussions and new interviews, and, eventually, working through corrected transcripts coming as edited Word-files or printed papers all scribbled.
 However, these various forms of cooperation still seem distant from co-authorship.
 “Co-authorization” is meant to describe and conceptualize the challenge to the conventional practice of archiving transcripts and change of the local moral order of our interdisciplinary research team.

-Roman Khandozhko is a research fellow at the School Of Contemporary Humanitarian research (RANEPA, Moscow).
-Roman holds a PhD (kandidat nauk) degree in history awarded at 2010 at the South Federal University (Rostov-on-Don, Russia).
-At 2012-2013 he was employed as researcher in the Obninsk project directed by Dr. A.L.
-Zorin to collect qualitative data on a local version of the Soviet atomic science.
-His research addresses social and political networking in the late Soviet Union and post-soviet Russia; intellectual anthropology of Soviet intelligentsia; politics of history in the Soviet and post-Soviet context.
+Roman Khandozhko is a research fellow at the Institute for Eastern European History and Area Studies, University of Tübingen.
+He is a member of the collective project ‘Nuclear Technopolitics in the Soviet Union’, and concentrates currently on the history of the nuclear research centres in Dubna and Obninsk.
+Roman holds a PhD (kandidat nauk) in history awarded in 2010 at the South Federal University (Rostov-on-Don, Russia).
+His research addresses social and political networking in the late Soviet Union and post-Soviet Russia; intellectual anthropology of Soviet intelligentsia; and politics of history in the Soviet and post- Soviet context.